pothitos/Inner_Source/README.md

 Job             | Description
 ----------------|-------------
-build           | Component should be compiled in GitLab-CI.
+build           | Component should be compiled in GitLab CI.
 Build job should include only code build and not any other test or packaging related activities. static-analysis | This applies to all Components with available source code. unit-test       | If the Component you are responsible has Unit Tests (UT), then use this job. functional-test | If the Component you are responsible for has functional tests, use this job.